-"Helmut Lachenmann's solo, 'Pression,' played with rapt percussive presence by Michael Kaufman, explores sounds the cello isn't supposed to make, be they ethereal scraping of the strings or industrial level strumming and banging," said Mark Swed, LA Times.
-Passionately involved in contemporary music, Michael has premiered works written for him by composers such as BMI Competition winner Justin Hoke, Daniel Silliman, Jeffery Parola and many others.
+Michael Kaufman, explores sounds the cello isn't supposed to make, be they ethereal scraping of the strings or industrial level strumming and banging," said Mark Swed, LA Times.
+Passionately involved in contemporary music, Michael has premiered works written for him by composers such as BMI Competition winner Justin Hoke, Daniel Silliman, Jeffrey Parola and many others.
 He has worked with composers such as Thomas Adès, Jörg Widmann, John Adams, Donald Crockett and Stephen Hartke in interpreting their own music.
 After hearing Michael's performance of Lieux retrouvés, Thomas Adès (the composer) declared it to be "breathtakingly good."
 In April 2013, Michael participated in a Carnegie Hall professional training workshop with John Adams and David Robertson called American Soundscapes.
 In June 2014, he gave the west coast premiere of Sean Friar's piece Teaser.
-He has performed in the concert series Jacaranda, the what's next? ensemble, and in RedCat, playing performed works by Daniel Wohl.
+He has performed in the concert series Jacaranda, the what's next? ensemble, and in the Callings out of Context series at RedCat.

-Michael loves teaching and works for the Harmony Project, an El Sistema program that serves low-income communities of Los Angeles.
-He also teaches privately in LA and has taught masterclasses at schools such as Bowling Green, UC Irvine, Caltech, and Saddleback College.
+Michael loves teaching and recently became cello faculty at Loyola Marymount University.
+He also works for the Harmony Project, an El Sistema program that serves low-income communities of Los Angeles.
+Additionally, he teaches privately in LA and has taught masterclasses at schools such as Bowling Green, Cal State Long Beach, UC Irvine, Caltech, and Saddleback College.
 He served on the USC faculty of student instructors from 2011 to 2014.

-In an orchestral setting, Michael has performed as guest principal cellist of La Monnaie in Brussels.
+In an orchestral setting, Michael is the Associate Principal Cellist of the Redlands Symphony and has performed as guest Principal Cellist of La Monnaie in Brussels.
 He also subs with the Los Angeles Opera and has played in the section of the San Diego Symphony.
 He was a founding member of the LA-based conductorless orchestra Kaleidoscope.

 Born in 1987 in New York City, Michael moved to Cleveland at the age of three.
 One year later, he began cello lessons with teacher Pamela Kelly, and continued with her into his teens.
 By the age of seventeen, he was already participating in music festivals in Sarasota and Norfolk.
 In 2004, he was the only cellist to be accepted to the Young Artist Program of the Cleveland Institute of Music, where he studied with Alison Wells.
 He then received a Bachelor of Music Degree with distinction and a Performer's Certificate from the Eastman School of Music, studying with Steven Doane.
 During this time, he had masterclasses with cellists such as Steven Isserlis, Frans Helmerson, Pieter Wispelwey and Miklós Perényi and chamber music coachings with Robert Levin, Pamela Frank, Daniel Hope and members of the Tokyo, Emerson and Orion String Quartets.
 Michael earned his Master’s Degree and Doctorate from the University of Southern California, studying with Ralph Kirshbaum.